l7mp/stunner/docs/SCALING.md

     memory: 128Mi
 ```

-Initially there is only a single `stunner` instance in the cluster.
-As new calls start to come in the amount of utilized CPU is increasing.
+Suppose that, initially, there is only a single `stunnerd` pod in the cluster.
+As new calls come

-Scale out is triggered when CPU usage of the `stunner` pod reaches 1500m (three times the requested CPU) core CPU.
+in, CPU utilization is increasing.
+Scale out will be triggered when CPU usage of the `stunnerd` pod

-More calls come in and the summarized CPU usage by `stunner` pods reach 3000m core CPU, this is 1500m core on average.
-Scale out happens again.
+reaches 1500 millicore CPU (three times the requested CPU).
+If more calls come and the total CPU
+usage of the `stunnerd` pods reaches 3000 millicore, which amounts to 1500 millicore on average,

-As participants leave the room, the load will drop and the average CPU will fall under 3000m.
-Scaling in happens as the `HPA` removes one of the `stunner` instances.
-And so on...
+scale out would happen again.
+When users leave, load will drop and the average CPU will fall under

-###  Scaling-up (out)

-When adding new instances to the existing `stunner` replica set we don't expect any breaking changes.
-The infrastructure for existing calls won't get interrupted, it stays the same as before the upscale event.
-Only when new user calls come in the cloud loadbalancer have an additional endpoint to choose from.
-This way we can achieve that STUNner is never going to be the bottleneck in the system.
-Obviously, if you have the needed computational power under your cluster.

-Scaling-up the number of instances in the `stunner` deployment should be done based on the CPU usage of the replicas.
-As it was mentioned in the [section Scaling STUNner](#scaling-stunner) the `HorizontalPodAutoscaler` is using the requested resources to determine when to scale up.

-### Scaling-down (in)

-When removing existing instances from the `stunner` replica set there are some things to keep in mind.
-What happens to the existing calls on a to-be-removed pod?
-Is there a way to keep them?

-In worst case scenario all connections will be dropped and the pod terminates itself, thus we lost all running connections/calls on the removed (scaled down) STUNner instance.
-A slightly better scenario is that the [ICE restart](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/restartIce) mechanism will kick in at the client side, basically it will reset the current ICE candidates and reconnect again the same way it did initially but it takes a second or two and not even supported by all browsers.

-The *default* mode of operation in STUNner is that when it gets removed it will [shutdown gracefully](#more-on-the-graceful-shutdown).
-This means that `stunner` pods will remain alive as long as there are active allocations via the embedded TURN server, and a pod will automatically remove itself once all allocations through it are deleted or timed out.
-It is important that the *terminating* pod will not be counted in by the `HorizontalPodAutoscaler` as a running replica, thus its CPU usage won't be taken into account either.
-Note that one can switch graceful shutdown off and then they will fall back to the mentioned ICE restarts.

-#### More on the graceful shutdown

-Note that the default TURN refresh lifetime is [10 minutes](https://www.rfc-editor.org/rfc/rfc8656#section-3.2-3) so STUNner may remain alive well after the last client goes away.
-This occurs when an UDP allocation is left open by a client (spontaneous UDP client-side connection closure cannot be reliably detected by the server).
-In such cases, after 10 mins the allocation will timeout and get deleted, which will then let `stunnerd` to terminate.
-This feature enables the full support for graceful scale-down: the user can scale the number of `stunner` instances up and down as they wish and no harm should be made to active client connections meanwhile.
-Caveats:
-- currently the max lifetime for `stunner` to remain alive for 1 hour after being deleted: this means that `stunner` will remain active only for 1 hour after it has been deleted/scaled-down.
-You can always set this in by adjusting the `terminationGracePeriod` on your `stunnerd` pods.
-- if there are active (or very recent) TURN allocations then the `stunner` pod may refuse to be removed after a kubectl delete.
-Use `kubectl delete pod --grace-period=0 --force -n stunner stunner-XXX` to force removal.
+3000 millicore.
+At this point Kubernetes will automatically scale-in and remove one of the
+`stunner` instances.
+Recall, this would never affect existing connections thanks to graceful
+shutdown.